dimi-fn/Various-Data-Science-Scripts/Shell_scripting/README.md

 ## Linux

 * GnuPG: [How to Encrypt and Decrypt Files With GPG on Linux](https://www.howtogeek.com/427982/how-to-encrypt-and-decrypt-files-with-gpg-on-linux/)
-* GPA GNU privacy assistant -> graphical user interface that allows you to manage the public & private key pais
+* GPA GNU privacy assistant -> graphical user interface that allows you to manage the public & private key pairs

+        sudo apt-get install gnupg2 gpa

+* generate key:
+    * `gpg --full-generate-key` > select 1 (default for RSA and RSA) > type the maximum bits long for the RSA keysize > create passphrase
+        * if problems occur with regard to the graphical UI: `sudo apt install libcanberra-gtk-module libcanberra-gtk3-module`

+* `sudo gpa` to launch the GPA UI

 ## Windows